igorkll/nanoOS2/README.md

 ## nanoOS are just the names of this interactive shell, in fact it is based on FreeRTOS and esp-idf
 ## the same principle exists for macOS, which is based on unix
 ## a profile is created for each device, where drivers and their configuration are specified (as well as the configuration of the entire system)
+## before starting work, you should download the 'nanoOS2' release and select the profile you are interested in
+## you should only select profiles whose name begins with "devboard_" or "device_"
+## profiles with other names are templates or created for debugging
+## each profile assumes a specific physical configuration of the device and the connected peripherals, and will not work with another device

 ### minimum system requirements
 * RAM    - 200KB